jonathanhogg/flitter/docs/shaders.md

 double the color value of each pixel, an adjustment of `-1` will half the value of each pixel.
 Default is `0`.

+`hue=` *DELTA*
+: Specifies a positive or negative hue adjustment in the useful range
+$(-0.5,0.5)$.
+All colors will be rotated around the standard HSV hue cylinder by this amount.

+`saturation=` *MULTIPLIER*
+: Specifies an amount to multiple the saturation of each pixel by.
+Values less than `1` will desaturate the image and values greater than `1` will over-saturate it.
+A value of `0` will convert the image to grayscale.

 `shadows=` *STOPS*
 : Specifies an exposure adjustment to apply to the darker parts of the input image (luminance < $0.25$).